Turangalila/stump/README.md

 ## Proposal

 - Application strictly client-side.
-Based on HTML5, SVG, CSS3 and Javascript;
+Based on HTML5, SVG, CSS3 and Javascript
-- WYSIWYG interface, with at least viewing the page format;
+- WYSIWYG interface, with at least viewing the page format
-- Tool as fullest as possible elements of musical notation;
+- Tool as fullest as possible elements of musical notation
-- Freedom for manipulation of graphic elements;
+- Freedom for manipulation of graphic elements
-- Enable import MusicXML 3.0 and MIDI;
+- Enable import MusicXML 3.0 and MIDI
-- Export to PDF using the library [jsPDF] (https://github.com/MrRio/jsPDF).
+- Export to PDF using the library [jsPDF] (https://github.com/MrRio/jsPDF)

 ## Reason